Emanuele Castellano

 Lastly, Barletta has a huge castle near the sea which dominates the city and has gone down in history for its Colosso monument and the legendary 16th-century disfida.
 This historic challenge, which saw the victory over French knights, remains one of the most iconic moments in Italian chivalric history.

-4. Spring in Basilicata: Matera, the city of the Sassi
+4. A classic to visit in spring in Italy: Matera, the city of the stones

 Where to go in spring in Italy: Matera, Basilicata